Optimizing graphics is a key to branding yourself properly.

 I’ve already gone ahead and put the URL in there.
 What happens is Facebook auto populates finding an image from the website in general.
 Typically it’ll pick the banner on your home page.
 The sizing you can see is cutting off some of the top words, it’s not sized well and it does not look right nor does it even fit for what the topic is.
 Clearly I haven’t put in my status or my teaser.
 It doesn’t reflect what the topic is.
 It’s not going to grab someone’s attention.
 It’s not compelling.

-I hope that tip was super helpful.
-Again, I want to make sure your content is being represented well in your social media platforms because that’s what’s going to bring you your organic traffic, and that’s what’s going to get you to grow your audience, engage in your content, and then obviously from there, create more lead generations and conversions as well.
-That’s it for this week.
+I hope that these optimizing graphics tips are super helpful.
+Again, I want to make sure your content is being represented well in your social media platforms because that’s what’s going to bring you your organic traffic, and that’s what’s going to get you to grow your audience, engage in your content, and then obviously from there, create more lead generation and conversions as well.
+That’s it for optimizing graphics this week.

 Have a profitable and productive week, and may the winds always be at your back!